EcdysisFoundation/metaformer_ecdysis/README.md

     - directory       Directory inside the output/ecdysis directory
     - model_name      Name of the model, will be a directory inside output/ecdysis/test_directory/

  When running with one or two epochs for testing (for example using config `configs/ecdysis_test.yaml`), it can run as above to see output, but for longer runs the terminal will eventually close on its own halting the job.
 Alternatively, running with `nohup` and running in background `&` cannot be used, becuse of a bug in older version of Torch that conflicts with nohup.
 It will also terminate.
-To run in background and write output to a file.
+To run in background and write output to a file, use `> file.log 2>&1 &` as described below.
 Alternatively, tmux could be used, see https://github.com/tmux/tmux/wiki

     conda activate metaformer